TonyLe02/TonyLe02/README.md

 Bachelors degree in IT & Information Systems from the University of Agder.

-Unfortunately, but most of my projects are privated 🫣
+Unfortunately most of my projects are privated 🫣

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=TonyLe02)](https://github.com/TonyLe02/github-readme-stats)